-• outputVelocity - Output a velocity trajectory for this colvar outputEnergy - Output an energy trajectory for this colvar outputTotalForce - Output a total force trajectory for this colvar
+• outputVelocity - Output a velocity trajectory for this colvar outputEnergy - Output an energy trajectory for this colvar

-If colvarsTrajFrequency is defined, the finite-difference calculated velocity of this colvar are written to the trajectory file under the label "v\<name>".
+If colvarsTrajFrequency is defined, the finite-difference calculated velocity of this colvar are written to the trajectory file under the label "v<name>".

 This option applies only to extended Lagrangian colvars.
-If colvarsTrajFrequency is defined, the kinetic energy of the extended degree and freedom and the potential energy of the restraining spring are are written to the trajectory file under the labels "Ek\<name>" and "Ep\<name>".
+If colvarsTrajFrequency is defined, the kinetic energy of the extended degree and freedom and the potential energy of the restraining spring are are written to the trajectory file under the labels "Ek<name>" and "Ep<name>".